Manouchehr Eghbal: Early life and education

-Eghbal was born in 1909, and his family were from Khorasan.
-He studied at Darolfonoon, and finished advanced studies in medicine in Paris in 1933.
+Eghbal was born in Mashhad in September 1909, and his family was from Khorasan.
+He had an older brother, Ali.

+Eghbal studied at Darolfonoon.
+He finished his advanced studies in medicine at the University of Paris in 1933.

-Career
+Career and activities

 Following his graduation in 1933 Eghbal was employed as a physician in Mashhad.
 During the 1940s he was made deputy health minister.
-In 1950, Eghbal was appointed chancellor of Tabriz University, followed by Tehran University in 1954.
+He was a member of the French Academy of Medicine.
+He was named as the undersecretary of the Ministry of Health in 1943.
+In 1950, Eghbal was appointed chancellor of Tabriz University.
+He was named as the governor of Azerbaijan in 1950 and held the post until 1952.
+He became chancellor of Tehran University in 1954.
 Five years later he became Iran's envoy to UNESCO.
 He then taught at Sorbonne for a while and became a member of the French Académie Nationale de Médecine.
 During this period he founded the Nationalists' Party and served as the party's chair.

-He served as the minister of health in Ahmad Ghavam's cabinet, minister of education in Abdolhosein Hazhir's cabinet (1948), minister of transportation in Ali Mansur's cabinet, and interior minister in Mohammad Sa'ed's cabinet.
-He also served as the governor of East Azarbaijan province.
+Eghbal was appointed minister of health in the cabinet led by Mohammad Sa'ed in 1944.
+He also held the same post in the cabinet led by Ahmad Qavam (1946).
+Then he served as the minister of education in the cabinet of Abdolhossein Hazhir (1948), minister of transportation in the cabinet led by Ali Mansur, and interior minister in the cabinet of Mohammad Sa'ed between 1948 and 1950.

-In April 1957, he became prime minister, replacing Hussein Ala in the post.
-His cabinet lasted until September 1960, and he was replaced by Sharif Emami as prime minister.
+In April 1957, Eghbal became prime minister, replacing Hossein Ala' in the post.
+Eghbal was also named as the chief of Plan Orgazination in February 1959 when Abol Hassan Ebtehaj resigned from office.
+His cabinet lasted until September 1960, and he was replaced by Jafar Sharif-Emami as prime minister.
 Until his death, he served as the chairman of the National Iranian Oil Company.
 He was also one of the close aides to the Shah and also, served as a board member of the royal organization of social welfare headed by Ashraf Pahlavi.

 Personal life and death

-Eghbal married a French woman and had three daughters.
+Eghbal married a French woman, Alice, during his studies in France.
+They had three daughters.
 The eldest Nicole became a nun.
-The second, Monique, married a Swiss surgeon and had a daughter, Muriel Pedrazzini.
+The second, Monique, married a Swiss surgeon and had a daughter, Muriel.
 The youngest daughter, Maryam Francoise, first married Prince Mahmoud Reza Pahlavi in October 1964 when she was 18 years old, but the marriage ended in divorce and she married Shahriar Shafiq.

 Eghbal died of a heart attack on 25 November 1977 in Tehran, aged 68.

+Honors

+Eghbal was given the title of honorary doctorate by the University of Paris in 1959.
+He was also awarded the same title by the University of Bordeaux.